Snap SDK

 Desktop application windows in Snap SDK

-Desktop application support enables applications, such as Excel, to snap to a window group.
+Desktop application support enables classic Windows applications (such as Excel) and custom .NET apps to snap to a window group alongside HERE Core windows.

-Here is a simple example of a launch function to launch Windows 10 Excel and open my-spreadsheet.txt
+Here is a simple example of a launch function to launch Microsoft Excel and open my-spreadsheet.xlsx:

 // Launch Windows 10 Excel managed by Snap SDK.